Skip to content

 Photo: Shutterstock

-Cherries are nutritional all-stars.
-A serving of sweet cherries (1 cup) has 90 calories and 3 grams of fiber and is a good source of vitamin C and potassium.
-They're also a great source of bioactive compounds known as anthocyanins, which may have anti-inflammatory, anti-cancer, and cardiovascular benefits.
-Several studies indicate that cherries may help reduce inflammation and joint pain associated with arthritis and gout.
-The quercetin in cherries helps neutralize potential DNA damage caused by free radicals and may help protect against heart disease and certain cancers, including breast, colon, prostate, and lung.
+Cherries are nutritional all-stars, offering a range of health benefits.
+A one-cup serving of sweet cherries is a good source of vitamin C and potassium, as well as bioactive compounds called anthocyanins, which may provide anti-inflammatory, anti-cancer, and cardiovascular benefits.
+Studies suggest that cherries can help reduce inflammation and joint pain associated with arthritis and gout.

 20 Best Potassium-Rich Foods You Can Eat